scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

 their local environment, but are often key players in local processes. (**example here or no?**)

+**Show PAH spectrum?! or an image with prominent PAH emission.**
 PAHs are formed in the circumstellar ejecta of late-type stars, which are thereafter incorporated into the interstellar medium (ISM) as the material travels away from the star.
-They are subsequently processed in the diffuse ISM by the prevalent ultraviolet (UV) field, energetic particles, and strong shocks.
+They are subsequently processed in the diffuse ISM by the prevalent UV field, energetic particles, and strong shocks.
 Over time, PAHs are incorporated into dense clouds, wherein they participate in ongoing chemistry and are eventually brought into the newly-forming star and budding planetary system.